rakaso598/kakao-api-module/README.md

-# ⚠️ WARNING: This project is not intended for direct use ⚠️
+# ⚠️ This project is not intended for direct use ⚠️

 This project is provided for **reference** purposes only.
 Do not use it for **real projects** by forking or copying.
 This project is only a sample code for **learning purposes** or **technical experiments**, and is not recommended for use in real environments.